wingedrhino/hypersign-keycloak-plugin/docs/data-interchange-format.md

 ### /listen/login

-Polling service will keep listening to the requested session from login page
+Polling service on login page will keep listening to the requested session to see if user has scaned and called `/sign` api or not.

 ```js
 Method: POST